shengyuhao/DIVOTrack/README.md

 For the test set, we provide the ground truth of the 5 scenes: `'Circle', 'Gate1', 'Floor', 'Shop', and 'Square'`.
 ### <a id="str">Dataset Structure</a>
-The structure of our dataset as follows:
+The structure of our dataset is as follows:
 ```
 DIVOTrack
     └─────datasets